MichaelLarocca/blog-michael-jude-larocca/posts/2023/06-23/how-to-make-a-countdown-app-with-react-and-date-fns.md

 In this article, we will explore how to create a countdown app using React and the date-fns library.
 This step-by-step tutorial will guide you through the process of building a user-friendly countdown timer that allows users to set an end date and watch as the timer counts down to zero.

 We will discuss the essential functions of the date-fns library, the benefits of using it for date manipulation, and how to incorporate it into your React application.
-By the end of this tutorial, you will have a functional countdown app that demonstrates the power and convenience of the React date-fns library.
+By the end of this tutorial, you will have a functional countdown app that demonstrates the power and convenience of the date-fns library.

 ---

-### The React date-fns library
+### The date-fns library

-So, what is the React date-fns library?
-The React date-fns library is a collection of functions that makes it easy to work with dates and times in a React application.
+So, what is the date-fns library?
+The date-fns library is a collection of functions that makes it easy to work with dates and times in a React application.
 It helps you format, parse, compare, and manipulate dates in a user-friendly way.

 **JavaScript is notorious for its poor date support when it comes to writing date-related functions.
-The React date-fns library alleviates the burden of managing dates, allowing you to focus on other aspects of your projects.**
+The date-fns library alleviates the burden of managing dates, allowing you to focus on other aspects of your projects.**

 An additional benefit of this library is that it enables you to import only the functions required for your project, resulting in a smaller app that loads faster.
 Unlike other libraries, there's no need to import everything, making date-fns a fast and convenient solution for working with dates!